redpanda-data/connect/docs/conditions/README.md

 Validates a message against the provided JSONSchema definition to retrieve a boolean response indicating whether the message matches the schema or not.
 If the response is true the condition passes, otherwise it does not.
-Please refer to the [JSONSchema website](https://json-schema.org/) for information and tutorials regarding the syntax of the schema.
+Please refer to the [JSON Schema website](https://json-schema.org/) for information and tutorials regarding the syntax of the schema.

 For example, with the following JSONSchema document:

 ``` json
 {
 	"$id": "https://example.com/person.schema.json",